Excel Shortcut Keys

 Excel shortcut keys come in handy to maneuver through Excel much faster and more efficiently.
-In fact, using shortcut keys is much quicker than using the mouse.
+In fact, using shortcut keys is much quicker than using a mouse.

 Navigational shortcut keys help the user move around within Excel.
 These shortcut keys allow the user to move across cells or worksheets.